-Action Deliverable Timeline Responsibility Ensure the Museum of Geraldton will continue to be a member of the City of Greater Geraldton's Reconciliation Week and NAIDOC Week organising committees Site Manager of the Museum of Geraldton 3.
-Develop and maintain mutually beneficial relationships with Aboriginal and Torres Develop and implement an engagement plan to work with our Aboriginal and Torres Strait Islander stakeholders.
-July 2019 Senior Aboriginal and Torres Strait Islander Strait Islander peoples, communities and organisations to support positive outcomes Develop and implement a content and co-creation plans with our Aboriginal and Torres Strait Islander stakeholders for the New Museum Project.
-July 2019 Advisor NMP Creative Director NMP Creative Director Develop and implement an Audience Needs plans with our Aboriginal and Torres Strait Islander Stakeholders for the New Museum Project.
-July 2019 Senior Aboriginal and Torres Strait Islander Meet with local Aboriginal and Torres Strait Islander organisations to develop guiding principles for future engagement.
-July 2019 Advisor and Regional Managers NMP Creative Continue to develop and implement Letters of Agreements, MOU's and contracts with Aboriginal and Torres Strait Islander July 2019, 2020, 2021 Director stakeholders for the New Museum Project.
-1.1.
-2040 2020 2024 Regional Manager and Ensure the Musuem of the Great Southern will continue to support the Albany Aboriginal Heritage Reference Group (AAHRG) by providing meeting spaces, administrative support and ongoing partnerships for future exhibitions and programming.
-July 2019, 2020, 2021 ALCLO Museum of the Great Southern Ensure the Great Southern will develop a capacity building plan for regional Aboriginal and Torres Strait Islander communities to empower voice and representation through exhibition, events July 2019, 2020, 2021 Regional Manager and ALCLO Museum of the Great Southern and programs.
-July 2019 Ensure WA Maritime Museum will develop new working relationships with local Aboriginal cultural centres and Aboriginal tourism agencies in the area to work in partnership to promote the Aboriginal history of the Fremantle area.
+Action Deliverable Timeline Responsibility Ensure Museum of Geraldton will continue to be a member of the City of Greater Geraldton's Reconciliation Week and NAIDOC Week organising committees Regional Manager of the Museum of Geraldton 3.
+Develop and maintain mutually beneficial relationships with Aboriginal Develop and implement an engagement plan to work with our Aboriginal and Torres Strait Islander stakeholders.
+July 2019 SNR Aboriginal and Torres Strait Islander Advisor and Torres Strait Islander peoples, communities and organisations to Develop and implement a content development and co-creation plan with our Aboriginal and Torres Strait Islander stakeholders July 2019 NMP Creative Director support positive outcomes for the New Museum Project.
+Develop and implement an Audience Needs plans with our Aboriginal and Torres Strait Islander Stakeholders for the New July 2019 NMP Creative Director SNR Aboriginal and Torres Museum Project.
+Meet with local Aboriginal and Torres Strait Islander organisations to develop guiding principles for future engagement.
+July 2019 Strait Islander Advisor and Regional Managers NMP Creative Director Continue to develop and implement Letters of Agreements, MOU's and contracts with Aboriginal and Torres Strait Islander July 2019, 2020, 2021 TWIN CICALIVE BIRECTOR stakeholders for the New Museum Project.
+Ensure the Great Southern will continue to support the Albany Aboriginal Heritage Reference Group (AAHRG) by providing meeting spaces, administrative support and ongoing partnerships July 2019, 2020, 2021 Regional Manager and ALCLO Museum of the Great Southern for future exhibitions and programing. • Ensure the Great Southern will develop a capacity building plan for regional Aboriginal and Torres Strait Islander communities to empower voice and representation through exhibition, events July 2019, 2020, 2021 Regional Manager and ALCLO Museum of the Great Southern and programs.
+Ensure Maritime Museum will develop new working relationships with local Aboriginal cultural centres and Aboriginal tourism agencies in the area to work in partnership to promote the Aboriginal history of the Fremantle area.
+July 2019